berkiyo/dotfiles/README.md

 ![Alt text](https://raw.githubusercontent.com/digiberk/dotfiles/master/screenshot.png)

 ## Extensions, Themes, Tweaks, etc

-After trying out dozens of themes, I finally embraced Adwaita.
-As for my shell theme, I'm using the dark variant of [Arc](https://github.com/arc-design/arc-theme).
+For themes, I switch between Adwaita and [Arc](https://github.com/arc-design/arc-theme).
 For the icons, I am currently using [Paprius](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).

 As for extensions, I only use three at the moment.